SimonJMurphy/Project-Dynamite/README.md

 Typical usage:

-    kepler -c convert -C 0,3 -f data/input/filename.txt
+    kepler -c convert -C 0,1 -f data/input/filename.txt

-This executes the convert command on columns 0 and 3 (time and corrected flux) of the file 'filename.txt' with relative path data/input/.
-Mutliple files can be converted simultaneously with, for example, data/input/*.txt as the input filename argument.
+This executes the convert command on columns 0 and 1 (time and raw flux) of the file 'filename.txt' with relative path data/input/.
+The default setting for the columns to convert is 0,3 (time and corrected flux).
+Multiple files can be converted simultaneously with, for example, data/input/*.txt as the input filename argument.
 As with all tasks, the input filename(s) must always be the final argument.

-Other useful options on convertor are '-f' (force overwrite) which automatically overwrites existing files with the same output filename in the output directory.
-The standard output directory is data/output, and convertor has the default filename format kic#\_CFlux\_{quarter}\_{short/long cadence}.txt, e.g "kic1234567\_CFlux\_Q6.1_slc.txt".
+Other useful options on convertor are '-f' (force overwrite), which automatically overwrites existing files with the same output filename in the output directory, and '-b' (batch), which uses a different output filename that is more useful for converting large batches of data, typically one working group at a time.
+The batch output filename uses the working group number from the input folder e.g. data/input/wg4 => data/output/converted\_wg4.
+The standard (non-batch) output directory is data/output.
+In both cases, convertor has the default filename format kic#\_CFlux\_{quarter}\_{short/long cadence}.txt, e.g. "kic1234567\_CFlux\_Q6.1_slc.txt".

 Convertor will delete any lines containing "-Inf", or containing imaginary numbers (containing 'i').
 Any headers in the file are taken out if they start with the # character.
 All fluxes are converted to magnitudes, and are centered about zero.